eser-chr/Beads_on_line/README.md

 Dynamics:

-For each step the programm will randomly pick a particle.
+For each step the programm will shuffle the order of particles to perform their move.
 This is done to avoid correlations that would appear if we had a queue of particles, that each of them would perform the following.

 Each bead can be found into two states.
 The one we can call it bound and the other unbound.